 Today’s grads are savvy.
 They know they’re entering into a workforce different from their parents’.
 They’re drawn to technology roles and companies, and are invested in learning the technical skills critical to the jobs of the future.
 More than half take the leap to move away from where they went to school, landing in the country’s biggest cities like New York and Los Angeles.

 Even so, new grads often ask us for advice on how to dive into the workforce.

-With 20 million jobs available on LinkedIn, the first step is asking yourself: what are you in it for?
+With millions of jobs available on LinkedIn, the first step is asking yourself: what are you in it for?
 What makes you tick?
 What are your short and long-term goals?
 Once you have that ironed out, it’s time to take a look at the opportunities in front of you.

 Peak hiring season for new grads starts now

 Last year, we saw applies start to tick up as early as January and continue to rise throughout the spring.
 Don’t worry if you’re still getting organized, though: hires start to peak in May and continue throughout the summer.

 Take the time to think about how you want to show up on LinkedIn.
 Craft your profile to represent the job you want, and make sure you update your Career Interests so we can make better job recommendations and recruiters can reach out with the right opportunities.

 New grads are investing in learning the skills of the future

 Technical skills related to data and artificial intelligence are some of the most in-demand skills and recent graduates are ahead of the game when it comes to investing in learning them.
 That’s smart, because companies are scrambling to hire this talent.

 We took a look at the skills new graduates were investing in learning in the six months after graduating.
 We found they are uniquely pursuing data-related skills on LinkedIn Learning, an indicator that young professionals are thinking about the future of work.